aurajs/aura/README.md

 ##Backbone-Aura

-<strong>Update 1/2012:</strong> A slimmer, more clean version of the application is now available in <code>new-version</code>.
-For historical context you can still access the older app in <code>module-activator-version</code> should you wish to use it.
+Backbone Aura is a decoupled, event-driven Backbone architecture for developing applications.
+It uses concepts discussed in my talks on [large-scale JavaScript application development](http://addyosmani.com/largescalejavascript).
+Specifically, ideas regarding mediator and facade pattern integration with Backbone are shown.

+A number of different implementations of this idea are demonstrated in this repository.
+At present, new-version and module-activator-version are examples recommended to review. aura-core and aura-example are currently still in development in collaboration with Dustin Boston.

 ### Introduction

-This repo demonstrates a decoupled, event-driven Backbone Todo application using 2/3 of the concepts I discuss in my talks on [large-scale JavaScript application development](http://addyosmani.com/largescalejavascript).
-Specifically, ideas regarding mediator and facade pattern integration with Backbone are shown.

 The implementation includes: